mnick/wmgo/README.md

 the shell variables
 * `$FONT` to set the font of dmenu
-* `$DMENU_OPTIONS` to set the remaining dmenu parameters (foreground color, background color, etc.)
+* `$DMENU_OPTIONS` to set the remaining dmenu parameters (foreground and background color, etc.)
 * `$TERMCMD` to set the terminal in which terminal commands should by executed via the `;` modifier